 Old Town Crawl

 If you’re looking to spend the whole night in one walkable neighborhood, Old Town is the place to be.
-It offers a high concentration of dance clubs, all within walking distance of one another: The club Dirty is a bachelor bash favorite.
-Barrel Room frequently hosts DJs, live music and dueling pianos.
+It offers a high concentration of dance clubs, all within walking distance of one another: The club Stag PDX is a bachelor bash favorite.
 At Dixie Tavern, servers dance on the bar in between slinging drinks.
 And the famous drag shows at Darcelle XV combine comedy, cabaret and lots of sequins.

 Planning a wedding can be stressful.
 Make sure the members of the wedding party have just what they need to pamper themselves.
-With Sea of Roses, your group can learn how to make soap, candles or floral arrangements from local makers, and take your creations home with you.
+At Assembly, your group can learn how to make soap, candles or floral arrangements from local makers, and take your creations home with you.

 Forget the cheesy bach party favors no one will ever use again.
 Instead, make your own leather koozie, clutch or luggage tags at DIY Bar while sipping beer, cider, wine or kombucha.
 The bar has all the tools and materials you’ll need to make a whole menu of projects that embody the Portland vibe.
 Everyone in the group can choose a project for themselves, which range in difficulty from anyone-can-do-it to expert-crafters only.